tanmaysharma-hash/chatgpt/README.md

 ![](https://github.com/piyush-eon/mern-chat-app/blob/master/screenshots/group%20%2B%20notif.PNG)
 ## Run Locally
-***Please remember that you have to create a .env file(for environment variables) to set up port for api testing , the connection URI of MongoDB , also to set the port number and to set the JWT Encryption Secret Key***
+***Please remember that you have to create a .env file(for environment variables) to set up port for api testing , the connection URI of MongoDB, also to set the port number and to set the JWT Encryption Secret Key.***

 Clone the project